tlswg/tls13-spec/draft-ietf-tls-tls13.md

 may nevertheless be capable of outputting points in compressed format).

-An endpoint that receives a ServerHello message containing a Supported Point Formats Extension MUST respect the sender's choice of point formats during the handshake.
+An endpoint that receives a hello message containing a Supported Point Formats Extension MUST respect the sender's choice of point formats during the handshake.
 If no Supported Point Formats Extension is received this is equivalent to an extension allowing only the